-Everyone I know and those who talk about me will say this: I’m an Apple fanboy.
+Everyone I know and those who talk about me will say I’m an Apple fanboy.
 I mean, a real one.
 It is no joke.
 I’m not shy to admit it.
-I wrote about this on many occasions, like from my comment On Tim Cook’s interview by Kara Swisher.
-Yet, I can be very critical too, like in “Tim Cook’s Apple — Sadly Not About Products Anymore” Oh, and when going through the list in “The Perfect Apple Enthusiast – Find Out Where You Stand,” I score with well over 90%.
+I wrote about this on many occasions, like in my comment On Tim Cook’s interview with Kara Swisher.
+Yet, I can be very critical too, like in “Tim Cook’s Apple — Sadly Not About Products Anymore” Oh, and when going through the list in “The Perfect Apple Enthusiast – Find Out Where You Stand,” I scored well over 90%.

-Why do I like Apple so much and in bad times and in good times for so long?
-Why am I relentless in defending the company’s choices, popular or unpopular?
+Why do I like Apple so much, in bad times, in good times, and for so long?
+Why am I relentlessly defending the company’s choices, popular or unpopular?
 Why am I such a zealot, an evangelist of this American icon?
 Why is Apple taking so much space and time in my life?
-What is this passion for Apple tells me about myself?
+What does this passion for Apple tell me about myself?
 There has to be a reason for all this, right?
 I tried to find the roots of my passion for Apple.
 And I think I have succeeded.
 Let’s dig in.